BayeroSow/BayeroSow/README.md

 Programmer specialized in web development using muiltiple tools, frameworks, libraries  in backend.
 I pay a lot of attention to detail to genereate best products

 #### 1.1.3.
-What is CoderOne?

-#### 💬 Knowledge of:
+Knowledge:

 Git, GitHub, VsCode, HTML5, CSS3, JavaScript, MySQL, Object-Oriented Programming, data structures and algorithms

 #### 1.1.4.
 Coding Stats